MARKET SNAPSHOT: Stock Market Extends Losses After Worst One-day Tumble In 3 Months

 Continue Reading Below

-The Dow Jones Industrial Average traded 13 points, or less than 0.1%, lower to 21,735, while those for the S&P 500 index slipped 2 points, or less than 0.1%, to 2,428.
-The Nasdaq Composite Index retreated 3 points, or 0.1%, at 6,218.
-Gains in shares of chip-equipment supplier Applied Materials Inc.(AMAT), up 4.4%, were helping to limit the tech-heavy Nasdaq's losses after it reported better-than-expected quarterly results.
+The Dow Jones Industrial Average traded 44 points, or 0.2%, lower to 21,705, while those for the S&P 500 index fell 3 points, or 0.1%, at 2,426.
+The Nasdaq Composite Index retreated 6 points, or 0.1%, at 6,214.
+Gains in shares of chip-equipment supplier Applied Materials Inc.(AMAT), up 2.3%, were helping to limit the tech-heavy Nasdaq's losses somewhat after it reported better-than-expected quarterly results.

 The retrenchment for stocks comes after one of the sharpest downturns of 2017, when the S&P 500 index slumped 1.5% for its biggest one-day percentage drop in three months.
 The Dow average and Nasdaq Composite Index ended down 1.2% and 1.9%, respectively.